Advertising using Google Ads or Bing Ads.

-An additional benefit of Adwords is an increase in the information provided from search engines in relation to actual search terms used by those searching the web.
+An additional benefit of Ads is an increase in the information provided from search engines in relation to actual search terms used by those searching the web.
 As you undoubtedly know Google only provides limited information in Analytics relating to searches, although a more in depth idea can be found by combining Google Console details as well as Analytics.

-As an Adwords advertiser, you do get much more detailed information on actual search terms which you can then use as keywords within your site to improve your organic SEO.
+As an Ads advertiser, you do get much more detailed information on actual search terms which you can then use as keywords within your site to improve your organic SEO.
 In addition, although Google says that advertising does not provide any boost to your organic ranking it has long been shown to have a positive indirect effect.
 Many of the ranking signals used in organic search are search volume, bounce rate, time on site, pages viewed etc. A quality campaign can improve traffic levels and other ranking factors that can, in turn, improve organic search positions.